-These unique electrostatic transducers achieve wide dispersion and high sound pressure levels without the sonic compromises required by curvature and facets.
+These unique electrostatic transducers achieve wide dispersion and high sound pressure levels without the sonic compromises conferred by curvature and facets.

 Each is split electrically down the vertical center.
 In the standard configuration, the entire area gets the midrange signal, and only half gets treble.
 In this way, treble dispersion is increased so that it overlaps the midrange dispersion.